gbadev-org/tonc/content/hardware.md

 ## Meet the GBA {#sec-intro}

-The Nintendo GameBoy Advance (GBA) is a portable games console.
+The Nintendo Game Boy Advance (GBA) is a portable games console.
 As if you didn't know already.
 The CPU is a 32-bit ARM7tdmi chip running at 16.78 MHz.
 It has a number of distinct memory areas (like work RAM, IO and video memory) which we will look into shortly.
 The games are stored on <dfn>Game Paks</dfn>, consisting of ROM for code and data, and fairly often some RAM for saving game info.
 The GBA has a 240x160 LCD screen capable of displaying 32768 colors (15 bits).

 Unfortunately, the screen is not back-lit, which made a lot of people very angry and has generally been regarded as a bad move.
 So, in 2003 Nintendo launched the GBA SP, a sort of GBA 2.0, which features a fold-up screen reminiscent of the old Game & Watch games (remember those?
 You do?
 Boy, you are *old*!
-(For the record, I still have mine too `:)` )).
-Then in came the final GBA version, the GBA micro, a very, very small GBA which easily fits in everyone's pockets.
+(For the record, I still have mine too <kbd>:)</kbd> )).
+Then came the final GBA version, the Game Boy Micro, a very, very small GBA which easily fits in everyone's pockets.
 The differences the GBA, GBA-SP and Micro are mainly cosmetic, though, they're the same thing from a programming point of view.

-The original GameBoy which took the world by storm in 1989.
+The original Game Boy took the world by storm in 1989.
 Not bad for a monochrome handheld console, eh?
-Later the GameBoy Color was released which finally put some color on the aging machine, but it was still very much a simple GameBoy.
-The true successor was the GBA, released in 2002.
-The GBA is backward compatible with the GameBoy, so you can play all the old GB games as well.
+Later the Game Boy Color was released which finally put some color on the aging machine, but it was still very much a simple Game Boy.
+The true successor was the GBA, released in 2001.
+The GBA is backward compatible with the Game Boy, so you can play all the old GB games as well.

 In terms of capabilities the GBA is a lot like the Super NES (SNES): 15-bit color, multiple background layers and hardware rotation and scaling.
 And shoulder buttons, of course.
 A cynic might look at the enormous amount of SNES ports and say that the GBA *is* a SNES, only portable.
 This is true, but you can hardly call that a bad thing.